Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/sticker.md

 All the provided examples use our text utilities to facilitate the understanding and to match the examples from the Orange Design System in desktop mode.

-Be aware that those examples are not meant to be responsive.
+**Please be aware that those examples are not meant to be responsive** because they will always depend on the context.
 Indeed the font size will be resized in small screens due to the text utilities.
-If you do not want this behavior, you will need to set fixed font sizes in CSS.
+If you do not want this behavior, you could for example set fixed font sizes and add some responsive rules by using `scale()` CSS function.
 {{< /callout >}}

 ## Sizes